perwin/imfit/docs/api_ref/design-and-architecture.rst

 Each image function is a subclass of the abstract base class FunctionObject.
 The main methods of this class are:

--  Setup() -- Called by ModelObject to pass in the current parameter vector at the beginning of the computation of a model image; this allows the image function to store the relevant parameter values and do any useful computations that don't depend on pixel position.
+-  Setup() – Called by ModelObject to pass in the current parameter vector at the beginning of the computation of a model image; this allows the image function to store the relevant parameter values and do any useful computations that don’t depend on pixel position.

--  GetValue() -- Called by ModelObject once for each pixel in the model image, to pass in the current pixel values (x,y); the image function uses these to compute and return the appropriate intensity value for that pixel.
+-  GetValue() – Called by ModelObject once for each pixel in the model image, to pass in the current pixel values (x,y); the image function uses these to compute and return the appropriate intensity value for that pixel.